The Unfettered Shogun: Music

 Shunsuke Kikuchi wrote the opening theme, which is popular as a ring tone.
 He also composed the incidental music.
 Saburō Kitajima sang the closing theme songs to various series.
 Late series omitted the closing theme, having instead introductory music by Kikuchi leading into an opening theme song sung by Kitajima.
 Due to the show's popularity in the Hawaiian islands where a large portion of the population is Japanese, the opening theme has become one of the official sports themes played at University of Hawaii sporting events.

 Broadcasts

 The original broadcasts were on the TV Asahi network in Japan.
 The Jidaigeki Senmon Channel has rebroadcast the series on cable and satellite.
 Also, full English-subtitled programs have been broadcast in Hawaii via KIKU and have become very popular even among younger generations probably due to the large Japanese-American population and heavy Asian influence on modern Hawaiian culture.

+Reception

+The series has been called "the origin and pinnacle of 'Shogun' dramas".